oliverwreath/OpenSourceOliverSpringEngine/README.md

 # Oliver Spring Engine -  KickStart your project in 10 mins
 * Welcome!
 * Why the project?
-I always dream of a Universal Spring Boot Engine to kick-start projects.
-* lets you focus on the money-making business logic.
-* with RESTful APIs, a PayPal payment button and user login infrastructure from day 1.
+No Java Developer love building same authentication over and over again.
+* Open Source Oliver Spring Engine to the rescue!
-* EASY to use - simply run the dev environment - it SIMPLY WORKS!
-I put in an embedded h2 and tested, so you don't have to!
+* EASY to use - 10 mins and you have user login in place.
+With blazingly fast h2 memory db for fast PoC (Proof of Concept).
+* Then optionally switch to profile prod with MySQL, mvn clean, mvn test, mvn package and deploy, Viola!
+* Lets you focus on the money-making business logic.
+* Rich optional features.
+Including User entity, RESTful APIs, beautiful CRUD ag-grid and optional PayPal checkout button.
+* Like the Spring Boot slogan - Build any thing!
+But this time!
+Build it fast and easy!

 # Preview
 * Beautiful RESTful ag-grid Integration Seemlessly